Back to the blog

 ],

-You can now select a code block in visual mode and move it up with K or down with J.
+Now, you can select a block of code in visual mode and move it up with K or down with J. Awesome stuff!

 Conclusion and further resources